jwaang/endpoint-fe-challenge/README.md

 - **Day.js**: Formats and manages dates
 - **CSS Modules**: Provides scoped styling
 - **classnames**: Manages conditional class applications

-## Environment Variables

-This project uses environment variables for configuration.
-For demonstration purposes, the `.env` file is included in this repository.
-**In a production environment, this file would be excluded from version control and added to `.gitignore`.**

 ## Development Notes